-In a first-of-its-kind initiative, the India Justice Report 2019 ranks individual Indian states in relation to their capacity to deliver access to justice.
-The Tata Trusts brought together a group of sectoral experts — Centre for Social Justice, Common Cause, Commonwealth Human Rights Initiative, DAKSH, Tata Institute of Social Sciences - Prayas and Vidhi Centre for Legal Policy — to develop a report that would measure the structural capacity of state-based instrumentalities of the justice system against their own declared mandates, with a view to pinpointing areas that lend themselves to immediate solutions.
+In a unique initiative, the India Justice Report ranks individual Indian states in relation to their capacity to deliver access to justice.
+The Tata Trusts brought together a group of sectoral experts — Centre for Social Justice, Common Cause, Commonwealth Human Rights Initiative, DAKSH, Tata Institute of Social Sciences - Prayas and Vidhi Centre for Legal Policy — to develop a report that would measure the structural capacity of state-based instrumentalities of the justice system against their own declared mandates with a view to pinpointing areas that lend themselves to immediate solutions.
+The first ever ranking was published in November 2019.

-The report and rankings will be available as a printed publication, by November 7, 2019, and you can write to email@example.com for further information.
+The report and rankings will be available as a printed publication by 3 pm January 28, 2021.

 Read the full report here, and the state-wise factsheets here — National factsheet (English), National Factsheet (Hindi), National factsheet (Bengali), National Factsheet (Marathi), National Factsheet (Kannada), National Factsheet (Gujarati), Delhi (English), Delhi (Hindi), Bihar (Hindi), Gujarat (Gujarati), Karnataka (Kannada), Madhya Pradesh (Hindi), Maharashtra (Marathi), Rajasthan (Hindi), Uttar Pradesh (Hindi), and West Bengal (Bengali).